s4dr0t1/assemblyShenanigans/README.md

 ### Procedures

-#### Basics
+#### Understanding procedures

 - Similar to functions in C or other HLLs, and in nasm, procedures are defined using labels, and called using the call instruction.
-- - When the program is fresh in memory, the stack is mostly empty, it has stuff like `argc`, the environment variables table (pointer variables and the location they point to viz. the actual environment variables), and the command line arguments table (the pointer variables and the location they point to, viz. the actual command line arguments stored onto the stack).
+- When the program is fresh in memory, the stack is mostly empty, it has stuff like `argc`, the environment variables table (pointer variables and the location they point to viz. the actual environment variables), and the command line arguments table (the pointer variables and the location they point to, viz. the actual command line arguments stored onto the stack).
 - Command line arguments can be passed to a procedure with the help of registers, stack, or passed the address of data structure present in the memory

 ```nasm